Ahimsa, Cheltenham

-Ahimsa is a heritage-listed residence and meditation meeting place located at 67 Cobran Road, Cheltenham, Hornsby Shire, New South Wales, Australia.
+Ahimsa is a heritage-listed residence and meditation meeting place located at 67 Cobran Road, Cheltenham, New South Wales, a suburb of Sydney in Australia.
 It was designed by and built by Marie Byles during 1937.
 It is also known as Ahimsa, The Hut of Happy Omen and Sentosa.
 The property is owned by the National Trust of Australia (NSW).
 It was added to the New South Wales State Heritage Register on 1 March 2002.

 History

 In 1935 Marie Beuzeville Byles purchased 3.5 acre of land on the outskirts of Cheltenham.
 A few years later she designed and built a small one-bedroom house.
 Perched on a large rock and built of unpainted fibro, oiled timber, random rubble and with a roof glazed terracotta the structure melds well with its bushland setting.
 Except for a vegetable garden near the house, the remainder of the site was left in its native state.

 Marie Byles shared with Walter Burley Griffin and his business partner and fellow architect, Eric Nicholls the objective of integrating structures with the natural landscape and vegetation.
 Although there is no documented record to prove that Griffin's work influenced her, it seems highly likely that she was favorably impressed by the houses he designed for her friends and sought to incorporate some of their qualities into Ahimsa.

 Marie Byles was not an architect and, not surprisingly, her work as a designer is less accomplished than Griffin's.
 Some specific differences are that he preferred flat roofs while her house has a more conventional terracotta pitched roof; Griffin experimented with prefabricated building materials where as Marie used fibro (even in the 1930s this was a very conventional material); but they shared the goal of building small scale, understated and low cost houses which fitted unobtrusively into the Australian bush.

 Born in England in 1900, Byles studied law at The University of Sydney graduating in 1924 to become the first woman in NSW to practice as a solicitor.
 She was a remarkable woman who was passionately involved in preserving wilderness areas.
 She was a keen mountaineer and travelled to Norway, China, Canada and New Zealand in search of unclimbed peaks.
 In 1938 she led an all women team in an attempt to scale a 6100 m peak, Mount Sansate in Western China.
 The expedition failed due to adverse weather conditions.
 In Australia her determined, active nature led her to become an early lobbyist for what we now know as national parks.